 - A current K-12 classroom teacher employed in a public school

-- An NEA member
+- A current NEA member

 Each section provides instructions on completing that portion of the application.
 You must create an account to apply, and you can save your work and come back to the application later.
 Besides a working computer and internet connection, to complete the application, you’ll need:

 - Your NCES School and District ID Numbers (this information can be found on the NCES website).
 For U.S. public schools, the District ID is the first 7 digits of the 12 digit NCES School ID.